sanscheese/gridsome-source-craft-graphql/README.md

 - **headers** - *Object*
   An object of headers to be passed along with your request to the API endpoint.
 This will generally be used to authenticate your request.

-- **livePreview** - *Boolean*
+- **livePreview** - *Boolean* | *String*
   *Default: false*
-  Allows switching disabling live preview and query being added on frontend (useful for an environment variable to disable it on production)
+  Enable/disable live preview and query being added on frontend (use an environment variable to have this disable this on production).
+Setting this to `dangerouslyAllowAuthorizationHeaders` will make Authorization headers available to the build.
+This may likley be a large security concern so **only do this if you know what you are doing.**

 #### Enable Live Preview